UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 ### Working with the team repository

-When you accept the github assignment you and your team-mates should have access to the same repository.
+When you accept the GitHub Classroom assignment you and your team-mates should have access to the same repository.
 It's fine if both group members clone the the project but be sure to **commit often** and you might want to explore the use of `git pull` (or `git fetch` and `git merge`) to make sure everybody's cloned repositories match.